TeshaneCrawford/judine/README.md

 ## About the Website

 This website is a portfolio of Judine's work and a place to share her artistic skills.
-It is built using Nuxt3, a modern web framework for building powerful web applications.
+It is built using Nuxt3.
 The website is hosted on [Cloudflare](https://www.cloudflare.com/).